-2) Meet professionalisation requirements concerning presenting one's work 2) Presented at least one paper to the PhD Colloquium.
-By the end of the third year you should aim to have attended relevant conferences, presented papers at them, and to have a plan for submission of your work for publication.
-2) By end of year Supervisory Panel (Term 9 for full-time students; Term 18 for part-time students) 3) Seek to publish one's work 3) For 'Monograph based' dissertations, students should, with the advice of their supervisors and other academics, seek out potential presses that will turn the dissertation into a published book.
-For 'Journal based' dissertations, the third paper should be readied for submission for peer review.
-The two earlier papers should be either published or in revision for further submission.
-3) By end of year Supervisory Panel (Term 9 for full-time students; Term 18 for part-time students) M4: During Completion Year A: Clear evidence of progress towards submission Completed final draft of thesis for supervisor(s)/ supervisory panel comment By interim Supervisory Panel prior to submission/Term 2 of completion year (Term 11/12 for full-time students; Term 20/21 for part-time students) B: Department specific attitudes towards submission Revise and rewrite chapters.
-Submit the approved thesis to supervisor and panel members for comments.
+the approval of the

+Deputy Dean for

+Education is not a

+guarantee.
+You will be

+allowed to go into

+completion year only if

+the submitted

+papers/chapters are

+judged to be of a

+standard deemed

+appropriate for by the

+Departmental

+postgraduate research

+progress committee.

+2) Meet 2) By end of year

+professionalization 2) Presented at least Supervisory Board

+requirements concerning one paper to the PhD (Term 9 for full-time

+presenting one's work Colloquium.
+By the end students; Term 18 for

+of the third year you should aim to have part-time students)

+attended relevant

+conferences, presented

+papers at them, and to

+have a plan for

+submission of your work

+2) Sock to publich one's for publication.
+2) By and of year

+Seek to publish one's work 3) For 'Monograph By end of year Supervisory Board

+WORK based' dissertations, (Term 9 for full-time

+students should, with the students; Term 18 for

+advice of their part-time students)

+supervisors and other

+academics, seek out

+potential presses that

+will turn the dissertation

+into a published book.

+For 'Journal based'

+dissertations, the third

+paper should be readied for submission for peer

+review.
+The two earlier

+papers should be either

+published or in revision

+for further submission.

+Submit the approved

+thesis to supervisor

+Approved by Deputy Dean via P Page 6 of 7

+- and board members for comments.
 Do final corrections.
 Submit thesis before the end of the academic year.
-Thesis no longer than 80,000 By interim Supervisory Panel prior to submission/Term 2 of completion year (Term 11/12 for full-time students; Term 20/21 for part-time students)
+M4: If necessary, request to enter completion period A: Clear evidence of progress towards submission • Timeline of work needing to take place before submission • Termly progress report to supervisor and/or board members if necessary B: Department specific attitudes towards submission • Revise and rewrite chapters.
+Thesis no longer than 80,000